 Creating a New Style

 What if you want to add a Style to the set you’re using?
-You can use a similar trick to the one above—format some text the way you want it, then use that text as the basis for a new Style.
+You can format some text the way you want it, then use that text as the basis for a new Style.

 For example, you can create a “Block Quote” Style where paragraphs are single-spaced and indented 0.5″ on left and right.
-Format the block quote the way you want it, select it with your mouse, right-click on it, and get the contextual menu:
+Format the block quote the way you want it, triple-click it with your mouse to select the entire paragraph, and get the contextual menu:

-When you click Save Selection as a New Quick Style, you get the Create New Style from Formatting dialog box.
-That will allow you to name your new Quick Style (and modify it some more if you like) and save it.
+When you click Create Style in the contextual menu, you get the Create New Style from Formatting dialog box.
+That will allow you to name your new Style and modify it some more if you like (see “Modify an Existing Style” above), then save it.

 Unless otherwise noted below, all instructions and screenshots are for Microsoft Office 2016 for Windows. ↩